kevansevans/CitrusDoom/README.md

 ////////////////////////////////////////////////////////////////////////////////////////////////////
 ```

-HxDoom will by default use the latest libraries and tools when possible.
+Citrus Doom will by default use the latest libraries and tools when possible.

 As of 13DEC2019, HxDoom utilizes the following:
 * HaxeDevelop
 * Haxe 4.0.3
 * Lime 7.7.0
+* HxDoom latest

 Other libraries will be dependant on the target you are focusing on, such as HXCPP, HXJAVA, HXCS.
 The Haxe compiler will inform you if these libraries are needed.